-- College sophomores and juniors are eligible for this 10 week program that begins May 28th and ends August 2nd.
+- College sophomores and juniors are eligible for this 10-week program that begins May 27 and ends Aug.
+5.

 - To the degree possible, students are matched with laboratories according to their stated interest and work on projects under the direct supervision of our staff or senior scientists.

 - Students are selected from diverse academic backgrounds.
-Past participants represent over 46 colleges and universities in 10 states.
+Past participants represent more than 46 colleges and universities in 10 states.